jaykrs/powerpulse-ui/README.md

 ## Premium Version Preview & Download

-Datta Able Pro Admin Template is available to purchase.
+PowerPulse Pro Admin Template is available to purchase.
 Visit its numerous demos and make your purchase decision.

 #### Preview